Who can be a J-2 dependent?

 The YWCA in Ames regularly hosts events focused on building international relationships in Ames.
 Information regarding upcoming events can be found on their website.

-The Friends of International Women group (see Cross-Cultural Activities) is also open to spouses of Exchange Visitors.
+The Friends of International Women group (see Cross-Cultural Activities) is also open to any women, including J-1 primaries or J-2 dependents.